skoolkid/skoolkit/sphinx/source/man/skool2html.py.rst

 EXAMPLES
 ========
-1. Build the entire HTML disassembly for 'game1' from a ref file:
+1. Build the entire HTML disassembly for 'game':

    |
-   |   ``skool2html.py game1.ref``
+   |   ``skool2html.py game.skool``

-2. Build the entire HTML disassembly for 'game2' from a skool file:
+2. Build the entire HTML disassembly for 'game' in lower case, using hexadecimal notation, in the ``html`` directory:

    |
-   |   ``skool2html.py game2.skool``
+   |   ``skool2html.py -d html -l -H game.skool``

-3. Build the entire HTML disassemblies for 'game1' and 'game2', in lower case, using hexadecimal notation, in the ``html`` directory:
+3. Write only the 'Bugs' and 'Pokes' pages for 'game':

    |
-   |   ``skool2html.py -d html -l -H game1.ref game2.skool``

-4. Write only the 'Bugs' and 'Pokes' pages for 'game1':

-   |
-   |   ``skool2html.py -w P -P Bugs,Pokes game1.ref``
+   |   ``skool2html.py -w P -P Bugs,Pokes game.skool``